 More Easter Activities

-If you liked these Easter egg hunts, you’ll love these other fun Easter activities!
+If you liked these Easter egg hunts, you’ll love these other fun Easter activities and crafts!

 - Easter Lego challenge – see how many of these Easter inspired items you can make out of Legos!